-You may also be interested to know that statistics education is traditionally conducted within a discipline specific context (e.g. statistics for economists, psychologists, biologists, etc.) or as generic mathematical training.
+Statistics education is often conducted within a discipline specific context or as generic mathematical training.
 Our goal is instead to create meaningful dialogue across disciplines.
-Ultimately, we want to help you on your way to engaging in interdisciplinary scholarship at the highest levels.
+Ultimately, this experience is aimed at helping you on your way to engaging in interdisciplinary scholarship at the highest levels.